TanjaKec/bootcamp/content/day2/Visualisation/_index.en.markdown

 1) Have a glance at the data. (tip: `sample_n(df, n)`)

-2) Produce a scattep plot: what does it tell you?
+2) Produce a scatter plot: what does it tell you?

 3) Fit a regression model: is there a relationship?
 How strong is it?
 Is the relationship linear?
 What conclusion(s) can you draw?